-Are you looking for free CarFax alternatives.
-Here is a list of websites that allow you to get free history reports.
-You may want to run the history report in all these sites to get a full history on a particular vehicle.
+Are you looking for the best CarFax alternative?
+Here is a list of websites that allow you to get free or paid history reports similar to what you get from CarFax.

 You can use the National Insurance Crime Bureau to check if a vehicle has any Theft Record or Total Loss / Rebuilt / Salvage History.

-Visit the National Insurance Crime Bureau website and enter the VIN number.
+Visit the National Insurance Crime Bureau website and enter the VIN.

-NICB's VINCheck is a free service provided to the public to assist in determining if a vehicle has been reported as stolen, but not recovered, or has been reported as a salvage vehicle by participating NICB member insurance companies.
+NICB’s VINCheck is a free service provided to the public to determine if a vehicle has been reported as stolen but not recovered or reported as a salvage vehicle by participating NICB member insurance companies.
 To perform a search, a vehicle identification number (VIN) is required.
 A maximum of five searches can be conducted within a 24-hour period per IP address.

-VehicleHistory.com is nother site that has been providing free history reports.
+VehicleHistory.com is another site that has been providing free history reports.

-Enter the vin number of a vehicle and you should see title transfer and information when the vehicle was bought or sold.
+Enter the vehicle’s VIN, and you should see title transfer and information on when the vehicle was bought or sold.

 What does a Vehicle History Report show?

-A Vehicle History Report can tell you a lot about a car, including.
+A Vehicle History Report can tell you a lot about a car.

 - Title History (Clear, Salvage, Restored, Rebuilt, Flood)